rayfrankenstein/AITOW/README.md

 With that said I totally get why designers hate Agile - it forces them to make design decisions they're not ready to make and once there's functional software in people's hands everyone groans when design suggests non-feature changes."--spamizbad, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)

 ---
+"I've worked across probably 100+ companies over the last 30 years.
+The reality is that the implementation of 'agile' has been mostly loosely interpreted and varies wildly across the spectrum of those companies.
+In most cases - not all - design and research were so deeply subordinated (or at times completely absent) that the VALUE design could offer was limited by the hurried nature of the process.

+It's interesting that in all my years it's mostly the agile coaches, scrum masters, and engineering teams who feel agile is working while other disciplines feel it has failed them completely.
+I'd argue that there is a serious imbalance in the power structures of agile and scrum.

+In the automotive industries (and physical product industries in general) design has a much more strategic role to play, usually sits in advance of the 'manufacturing' process, and therefore gets the space and breathing room it needs to design usable products.

+Most digital organizations I've worked with -- and I've worked with many -- subordinate design into the 'manufacturing' process, often with little or no research applied, and expect cohesive products to be delivered.
+You can't think through the scope of a product, understand the needs of users, design 'complete" solution, in 2 week increments.'--Brian Hoadley, [The Age Of Agile Must End](https://uxdesign.cc/the-age-of-agile-must-end-bc89c0f084b7)

+---

 "In my experience agile/scrum just adds to the politics within the org.
 It’s a bloody religion.
 Agile adds in agile zealots vs the infidels."--kcplate, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)

 ---